 Having spent years of dialogue we are unable to agree with our landlord on how much the lease extension should cost for our flat in Berrylands.
 Can we issue an application to the Residential Property Tribunal Service?

-Where there is a absentee landlord or where there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to make a decision on the price.
+in cases where there is a missing freeholder or if there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to calculate the premium.

-An example of a Lease Extension case for a Berrylands property is Flat D 15 Claremont Gardens in September 2013.
-TheTribunal determined in accordance with section48 and Schedule13 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the extended lease should be fourteen thousand one hundred and eighty seven pounds (£14,187.00) This case related to 1 flat.
+An example of a Lease Extension matter before the tribunal for a Berrylands property is Flat D 15 Claremont Gardens in September 2013.
+TheTribunal determined in accordance with section48 and Schedule13 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the extended lease should be fourteen thousand one hundred and eighty seven pounds (£14,187.00) This case was in relation to 1 flat.